Information via DarkSky.org

 The International Dark Sky Association has many valuable resources to help you, including Public Outreach Materials, How to Talk to Your Neighbor, Lighting Ordinances and Residential and Business Lighting.

 Want to do more?
-Get Involved Now
+Contact Us

 The infographic illustrates the different components of light pollution and what “good” lighting looks like.
 Image: Anezka Gocova, in “The Night Issue”